Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Pole

-Adventuring gear, 5 cp, M.
+Adventuring gear, 5 cp, M-

 A Pole is 10 feet long.
 You can use it to touch something up to 10 feet away.
 If you must make a Strength (Athletics) check as part of a High or Long Jump, you can use the Pole to vault, giving yourself Advantage on the check.